Sophia Flörsch: Ginetta Junior

 In 2015, Flörsch took part in the 2015 Ginetta Junior Championship season driving for HHC Motorsport.
 During the season, Flörsch collected two wins and a further two podiums.
 She made double Ginetta history at Thruxton by becoming the youngest driver to win a Ginetta Junior race, and also the first rookie to win two out of two races in one weekend.
 Her season was cut short due to financial issues and she finished at the mid-season point, at that time running in third in the championship, also leading the Rookie championship.
 Her car for the season was Car 14, which she named Paul.

 Formula 4

 In 2016, Flörsch signed with Motopark to drive in the ADAC Formula 4 championship.
 Her car for the season was Car #99, which she called Hugo.
 In her debut race, she became the first female to score points in an ADAC Formula 4 race.
-She almost achieved her first podium in her third race; after being hit by another car in the closing laps of the race she recovered to fifth.
+She almost achieved her first single-seater podium in only her third race; after being hit by another car in the closing laps of the race she recovered to fifth.
 Her first fastest lap of the season came at race 3 in Zandvoort, in a race halted by poor weather conditions.

-The following year she raced for BWT Mücke Motorsport, scoring two podiums and two fastest laps.
+The following year she raced for ADAC Berlin-Brandenburg in a pink BWT-sponsored car.
+She got her first podium finish at the Sachsenring, a feat she repeated at Hockenheim, where she also took two fastest laps.